Loughborough Learning Alliance

 When, and how, can I apply?

-You’ll be able to apply for teacher training programmes starting in 2018 from October.
+You’ll be able to apply for teacher training programmes starting in 2019 from mid October.
 Once you’ve registered with UCAS, select Ashmount School as the lead school provider (ID 195) to apply for a course with Loughborough Learning Alliance.

 Typically, the programme is oversubscribed so you are encouraged to apply early.
 We will interview late applicants if there are any unfilled vacancies after the initial interview process.